AlgoTraders/stock-analysis-engine/docs/source/README.rst

 .. note:: Make sure to run through the `Getting Started before running fetch and algorithms <https://github.com/AlgoTraders/stock-analysis-engine#getting-started>`__

+This will pull pricing data from IEX (free for now) and Tradier (requires an `account and developer token <https://developer.tradier.com/getting_started>`__):

 ::

     fetch -t SPY

+.. note:: Yahoo `disabled the YQL finance API so fetching pricing data from yahoo is disabled by default <https://developer.yahoo.com/yql/>`__:

 Run a Custom Minute-by-Minute Intraday Algorithm Backtest and Plot the Trading History
 ======================================================================================